lbittarello/Microeconometrics.jl/docs/src/estimators.md

 # Estimators

 The function `fit` estimates models.
-It returns a model structure, which contains the estimation sample, coefficients and their variance matrix (inter alia).
+It returns a model structure, which contains the estimation sample, coefficients and their covariance matrix (inter alia).
 For example, the output of `fit(OLS, MD)` has type `OLS`.
-Some have additional fields: for instance, the structures of two-stage models carry estimates from the first stage.
+Some have additional fields: e.g., two-stage models carry estimates from the first stage.
-These structure are instances of broader abstract types, such as `MLE` or `TwoStageModel`, which belong in turn to the supertype `Micromodel`.
+These structures are instances of broader abstract types, such as `MLE` or `TwoStageModel`, which belong to the supertype `Micromodel` in their turn.

 If you only need coefficients, set `novar = true`.